juliogomez/devops/README.md

 <img src="./images/myhero-ui-only.png">
 </p>

 As per the web page above you can see the current heading is "Make your voice heard!".
-Let's change the code in our repository so it reads "Make your voice HEARD!!!".
+Let's change the code in our repository so it reads "Make your voice HEARD!".

 This change is equivalent to any other change you made, as a developer, in your code.
 Our pipeline does not differentiate the type of change, it just detects that the repo changed and executes the pipeline.